MAP E.coli

 Procollagen C-Endopeptidase Enhancer Human Recombinant, Sf9

-PCOLCE is expressed with an 9 amino acid His tag at C-Terminus and purified by proprietary chromatographic techniques.
+The recombinant PCOLCE is engineered with a 9 amino acid His tag at the C-terminus to facilitate purification, which is carried out using proprietary chromatographic techniques.

 Shipped with Ice Packs